zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 	Enables exposing NGINX or NGINX Plus metrics in the Prometheus format.

-.. option:: -prometheus-metrics-listen-port
+.. option:: -prometheus-metrics-listen-port <int>

 	Sets the port where the Prometheus metrics are exposed.

 	Format: ``[1023 - 65535]`` (default 9113)

-.. option:: -spire-agent-address
+.. option:: -spire-agent-address <string>

 	Specifies the address of a running Spire agent. **For use with NGINX Service Mesh only**.